AcATaMa#

 Modular Usage#

-Although AcATaMa is designed to follow a sequential three-step workflow for accuracy assessment, the sampling and response design modules can also be used independently for other purposes:
+Although AcATaMa is designed to follow a sequential three-step workflow for accuracy assessment, the sampling design and response design modules can each be used on their own for other purposes.